AbdullahTariqCS/YOLOv8-for-SUAS-24/README.md

 ### **Implementation Details**
 - **Shapes Generated:** Circles, Semicircles, Cross, and Polygons.
 - **Randomized Parameters:** Position, rotation, scale, noise, blur and background textures.
-- **Libraries Used:** OpenCV for image processing, NumPy for mathematical transformations, and multiprocessing for faster image generation.
+- **Libraries Used:** OpenCV for image processing, NumPy for mathematical transformations.

 ### **Usage**
 1. Run the following command to install all the dependencies